Pages in this section:

 - PCC Training – Ecclesiastical Insuranceon 27/01/2021 at 1:00 pm

 - Webinars on getting to net zero carbonon 21/01/2021 at 4:57 pm

-Church buildings, their contents and grounds are protected by the Faculty Jurisdiction, and under this legislation, a significant number of alterations, repairs, extensions or additions need to have consent prior to being carried out.
+Church buildings, their contents and grounds are protected by the Faculty Jurisdiction and under this legislation, a significant number of alterations, repairs, extensions or additions need to have consent prior to being carried out.
 Faculties are granted by the Chancellor of the Diocese.
-An illustration of the faculty process can be downloaded below, along with useful information on how to apply through the Online Faculty System, advice on what information to submit to support applications, frequently asked questions and a guidance sheet on submitting a good faculty.
+There is now an extended range of works which do not require a formal faculty application (outlined in the List A & List B documents below) but, if unsure, please contact us for clarification, prior to carrying out any work.

 The Church of England benefits from Ecclesiastical Exemption and is not subject to Listed Building Consent or Conservation Area Consent from the Local Planning Authority.
 However, it is important to remember that the Ecclesiastical Exemption does not affect the need for Planning Permission, and you may still need to submit an application to the Local Authority if changes are to be made to the outside of the building, if certain alterations or additions are to be made to the churchyard and for changes to its boundaries.
 Please check with your local authority directly.
-There is now an extended range of works which do not require a formal faculty application but please contact us for clarification, prior to carrying out the work, as some may still require written approval from the Archdeacon.

 Please note that the system does not yet allow for applications for reservation of grave spaces or private petitions for memorials in churchyards; these will still require a paper application for now.
 The application form for the latter can be downloaded below.